sshaikh/london_unified_prayer_times/README.md

 And yes, this technically means that anyone can craft an online dataset of custom times and have it accessible with this library.
 If you do, I\'d love to hear about it.

+### How do you use the CLI tool?

+The tool uses the click library, so passing --help everywhere should give some guidance on usage.
+Hint: you have to init first.

+Honestly, I don't expect many to use this and so documentation is a little... lacking.
+As with all great programmers, I believe the tool to make sense out of the box.
+You can drop me a line if you get stuck - eventually that will form the documentation.

 ### Why not just use on of the many Prayer Time libraries available on Pypi?